pingcap/docs/system-variables.md

 > **Note:**
 >
-> If you have enabled TiDB Binlog, enabling this variable cannot improve the performance.
+> - If you have enabled TiDB Binlog, enabling this variable cannot improve the performance.
 To improve the performance, it is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.
+> - Enabling this parameter only means that one-phase commit becomes an optional transaction commit mode.
+In fact, it is up to TiDB to choose the most suitable transaction commit mode.

 ### tidb_enable_cascades_planner